Hpauric/hpauric.github.io/_posts/_posts/2017-05-21-Using-Line-Of-Code-Breakpoints-with-Google-Dev-Tools.md

 })();
 fibonacci(10);
 ```
 Let's say I want to see how this code works.
+I can set the code to pause at certain points in the execution by using breakpoints.
 There are several different types of breakpoints that I can use.
 The one I'm looking at today is the most popular: line-of-code breakpoints.
 I can add breakpoints by clicking on the lines of code I want to monitor:

 ![adding breakpoints]({{site.baseurl}}/images/adding-breakpoints.png)

+These are line-of-code breakpoints.
+Breakpoints can only be added on certain lines of code.

-Now I can click run snippet.
+Now I can run this code by clicking `Run snippet`.

 I have a few options at each point it stops: